 Candidates for the two officer positions, president and vice president, “must have shown a commitment to the Corporation through experience as a committee chairman or active committee member, or through work on a significant project or workshop of the Corporation,” ACES’ bylaws say.

-Executive Committee members, working as volunteers, regularly meet and vote to determine ACES’ direction and are expected to devote a few hours a week to various projects and committees.
-Executive Committee members are expected to attend the annual conference and their regular annual meeting, and are expected to attend periodic Executive Committee meetings in person or by phone.
+Board of Directors members, working as volunteers, regularly meet and vote to determine ACES’ direction and are expected to devote a few hours a week to various projects and committees.
+Board of Directors members are expected to attend the annual conference and their regular annual meeting, and are expected to attend periodic Board of Directors meetings in person or by phone.
 The president and vice president have further duties.
 All are summarized in ACES’ bylaws.

 Electronic ballots will be available Feb.
 15 to March 1.
 Voting information will be sent to each eligible member in good standing, as of Feb.
 1, via email.
 Voting will be done through a secure online ballot.

 More information on the candidates will be provided at that time.